-A year ago, Tim Ubben had never set foot on a University of South Florida campus.
-The national award-winning volunteer and retired founder of the investment firm Lincoln Capital Management lived seasonally in Naples, Florida, where he was a patient of Yale-trained pulmonologist Dr. Jose D. Herazo-Maya.
+A year ago, Tim Ubben had never set foot on a USF campus.
+The retired investment firm founder lived seasonally in Naples, Florida, where he was a patient of Yale-trained pulmonologist Dr. Jose D. Herazo-Maya.

-Diagnosed with pulmonary fibrosis (PF), Ubben wasn't satisfied with the treatments available for patients with his condition.
-As he began exploring the medical research and clinical trials for PF, he discussed them at length with Herazo, developing a friendship over their common interest in improving care for patients living with severely scarred lungs.
+Diagnosed with pulmonary fibrosis (PF), Ubben wasn’t satisfied with the number of available treatment options.
+He explored the medical research and discussed the various clinical trials with Herazo, developing a friendship as they shared ideas for improving care for patients living with severely scarred lungs.

-Ubben saw Herazo's move as an opening to make a direct impact on the future of care for PF patients.
-The philanthropist, who has spent his retirement as a board leader and benefactor of several nonprofit organizations since 1999, said he would help his doctor launch new research on the condition.
+Ubben saw Herazo’s move as an opening to make a direct impact on the future of PF patient care.
+The philanthropist, who served as a board leader and benefactor of several nonprofit organizations, said he would help his doctor launch new research on the condition.

 Before Herazo’s first day on the job, Ubben had already made a $1 million gift to USF Health.